devicehive/esp8266-firmware/COMMANDS.md

 Returns 'OK' on success or 'Error' with description in result.

 ##gpio/read
-Read the state of all GPIO pins.
+Reads the state of all GPIO pins.
 Only pins specified in the request will be initialized as input.

 *Parameters*:
-JSON with a set of key-value pairs.
-Where key is pin number and value is one of the following:
+JSON with a set of key-value pairs, where key is pin number and value is one of the following:
 * "init" - in ESP8266 all pins are initialized as input by default.
-If pin was used as output in gpio/write or to interface with other peripheral module before, pass this argument to re-init the pin before reading.
+If pin was used as output in gpio/write or to interface with other peripherals before, pass this argument to re-init the pin before reading.
 Pullup state will not be affected.
 * "pullup" - init pin as input and enable pullup
 * "nopull" - init pin as input and disable pullup